 Here are some of their key findings:

-• Users should accept and adapt your UI for it to be considered successful.
-Studies say that 70% of projects fail due to lack of user acceptance, while 72% of users say that they value UI adoption more than software functionality.
+- Users should accept and adapt your UI for it to be considered successful.
+Studies say that 70% of projects fail due to a lack of user acceptance, while 72% of users say that they value UI adoption more than software functionality.

 In the middle of all the holiday bustle, it’s possible to lose track of an area of operation as you devote too much attention on certain channels.
 You must identify what platforms your consumers most prefer in order to make the necessary preparations and deliver the best UX you can.

 Get multichannel customer service, tech support, and back office solutions from globally trusted firm, Open Access BPO.
 Connect with our sales team today!